03 8344 9641 Professor Helen Cahill

 Her research interests include the sociology of youth, risk and uncertainty, and temporality, and her PhD project (completed in 2016) considered how young adults in Melbourne, Australia perceived and related to the long-term, societal future, and how they coped with related feeling of uncertainty in the context of their everyday lives.
 Her current work on the Life Patterns project is focused on the methodological issues associated with longitudinal qualitative data.

-Dr Cuervo is a Research Fellow at the YRC and Associate Dean (Diversity & Inclusion) and Senior Lecturer at the Melbourne Graduate School of Education.
+Dr Cuervo is Deputy Director of the YRC and an Associate Professor at the Melbourne Graduate School of Education (MGSE).

 Babak works in areas of inclusion, social justice and youth participation.

 His research focuses on the impacts that policies and practices of educational institutions have on young people from socio-economically marginalized backgrounds.
 Babak is currently working as a research associate at the Youth Research Centre on the Australian Research Council Linkage Project ‘Defining the Status of Culturally and Linguistically Diverse Young People’.

 Anne Farrelly is a Research Fellow working on a range of projects across the Youth Research Centre.